anishkatoch/Swiggy-Exploring-Bangalore-Culinary-Landscape/README.md

 # <img src="https://user-images.githubusercontent.com/106439762/181937125-2a4b22a3-f8a9-4226-bbd3-df972f9dbbc4.gif" width="48" height="48" > Quick Start

-    1. Started with scrapping of the data from Swiggy's website with Python via Beatiful Soup and Selenium Librabies and saving it into excel files.
+    1. Extracted data from Swiggy's website using Python (Beautiful Soup and Selenium) and saved it in Excel files.

-    2. Did the Data cleaning part with the help of Pandas and Power Query (MS Excel), imported the CSVs into Python Jyputer Notebook for further analysis.
+    2. Cleaned the data with Pandas and Power Query (MS Excel), then imported the CSVs into Python Jupyter Notebook for analysis.

-    3. Exported all the tables from Notebook to MS Excel and created required tables to gain some insights.

-    5. Performed in depth analysis of the data in MS Excel using Pivot tables and charts.
+    3. Analyzed the data in MS Excel, employing Pivot tables and charts for insights.

-    6. Created different charts from the table for better understanding of the data.

-    7. Also Designed a Interactive Dashboard from the charts for better visualisation

-    8. Created a Powerpoint presentation with all the insights and the conclusions listed with the in depth analysis.
+    4. Created various charts to enhance data visualization.

+    5. Designed an interactive dashboard for better visual representation.

+    6. Summarized the in-depth analysis in a PowerPoint presentation, including key insights and conclusions.